 At a Glance

-This Alocasia will thrive in a bright spot with lots of indirect light.
-I’ve found they’re able to handle a small amount of direct sunlight but you’ll see their leaves start to curl if it gets too much.
+I’ve found that they’re able to handle a small amount of direct sunlight in the winter months, but you’ll soon start to see their leaves start to curl if the light is too harsh.

-Using a substrate with good drainage is important to prevent this plant from developing root rot, but most tropical mixes are designed to do just that.
+Using a substrate with good drainage is important to prevent this plant from developing root rot, but thankfully most tropical mixes are designed to do just that (e.g. ABG mix).

-Opting for a mix high in orchid bark and sand will help to provide the necessary drainage and root aeration, and you can supplement with additional perlite as necessary.
-You could also try reducing the sphagnum moss and coco coir content as you won’t need as much water retention.
+Opting for a granular mix high in orchid bark and sand will help to provide the necessary drainage and root aeration, and you can supplement with additional perlite or vermiculite as necessary.

 Temperature & Humidity

-As a commonly grown houseplant, Alocasia reginula ‘Black Velvet’ will comfortably grow in most household conditions.
-So, you can expect this species to thrive in a warm and humid terrarium environment.
+As a commonly grown indoor plant, Alocasia reginula ‘Black Velvet’ will comfortably grow in most household conditions.

 Alocasia won’t grow from stem or leaf cuttings, but you’ll find they’re often a group of plants clumped together that you can divide, or they naturally form new baby plants anyway.

 So, the easiest way to propagate Alocasia reginula ‘Black Velvet’ is to expose the central rhizome, identify any offsets and remove them with your hands or a clean knife if necessary.